komunitin/komunitin-api/accounting/README.md

     }
 }
 ```
 XChange will substract one or a few seconds to the `expires` time and will resend the request to ReggaEx.
-ReggaEx will actually commit the last transaction, returning a `200 OK` with the commited transaction and the payee signature updated with the `committed` state.
+ReggaEx will actually commit the last transaction, returning a `200 OK` with the committed transaction and the payee signature updated with the `committed` state.
 This signature is the proof that Bob got the credits.

 ```HTTP
 200 OK